pinecone-io/pinecone-api/README.md

 ## Versioned Specifications

 Each subdirectory in this repository represents a specific version of the Pinecone API.
 New versions of the Pinecone API are released quarterly.
-You can find more about API versioning [here](https://docs.pinecone.io/reference/api/versioning#get-updates).
+You can find more about API versioning [here](https://docs.pinecone.io/reference/api/versioning).
 Directories are named using the `YYYY-MM` format, corresponding to the year and month of the release.

 Example:

 ```
-2024-04/
+2024-10/
   - db_control_2024-10.oas.yaml
   - db_data_2024-10.oas.yaml
   - db_data_2024-10.proto
   - inference_2024-10.oas.yaml
 ```

-- **OpenAPI Files**: Files with the extension: `*.oas.yaml`.
+- **OpenAPI Files**: Files with the extension `*.oas.yaml`.
-- **Protobuf Definitions**: Files with the extension: `*.proto`.
+- **Protobuf Definitions**: Files with the extension `*.proto`.

 ---

 ## Service-Specific Breakdown

 The Pinecone API consists of multiple services.
-Below is a high-level breakdown of the services and the associated specification files:
+Below is a high-level breakdown of the services and the associated specification files.

+Note: The database service is split into "control" and "data" specifications.
+Control handles managing database resources such as indexes and collections and uses REST.
+Data defines interaction with a specific index resource and uses gRPC or REST.

 | Service                | OpenAPI File                                  | Protobuf File                 | Documentation Link                                                                           |
 | ---------------------- | --------------------------------------------- | ----------------------------- | -------------------------------------------------------------------------------------------- |